hyperledger/besu-docs/docs/public-networks/get-started/connect/sync-node.md

 See [how to read the Besu metrics charts](../../how-to/monitor/understand-metrics.md) when using snap sync.

-Besu can be restarted during a Snap Sync in case of hardware or software problems.
-It will resume from the last valid worldstate and will continue to download blocks starting from its last downloaded block.
+You can restart Besu during a snap sync in case of hardware or software problems.
+The sync resumes from the last valid world state and continues to download blocks starting from the last downloaded block.

 ### Checkpoint synchronization